Nivalyx/osu-wiki/wiki/Beatmap/Converts/en.md

 *See also: [osu!taiko mapping/osu! conversion notes](/wiki/Game_mode/osu!taiko#osu!-conversion-notes)*

 Converts between osu! and osu!taiko are generated according to the rhythms, hitsounds, and slider velocity changes present in the base beatmap.
-Depending on how objects are being hitsounded, the conversion between the two modes generally goes as follows:
+Depending on how hit objects are being hitsounded, the conversion between the two modes generally goes as follows:

-- Circles, slider heads, slider tails, and slider repeats that bear no additive hitsounds (e.g. no whistle, clap, or finish) are converted as a *Don*.
+- Circles, slider heads, slider tails, and slider repeats that bear no additive hitsounds (e.g. no whistle, clap, or finish) are converted as *red notes* (Don).
+- Circles, slider heads, slider tails, and slider repeats that are hitsounded with a whistle, a clap, or both are converted as *blue notes* (Katu).
+- Circles, slider heads, slider tails, and slider repeats that are hitsounded with a finish are converted as *large red notes*.
-- Circles slider heads, slider tails, and slider repeats that are hitsounded with whistle, clap, or a combination of both are converted as a *Katu*.
+- Circles, slider heads, slider tails, and slider repeats that are hitsounded with a finish AND a whistle, a clap, or both are converted as *large blue notes*.
+- Very long sliders are converted as *drumrolls*.
+- Spinners are converted as *osu!taiko spinners* (dendens/shakers).